tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-<mark><span stat:id="baa">From all accounts,</span></mark> <mark>the proposition never actually happened.</mark> <mark>Billy Jack never had encounters with men from Sylacauga</mark> for fear that word would get back to his parents. <mark>He only dated men from Birmingham</mark> <mark>and even admonished other gay men in local bars when they flirted too.
-Obviously.</mark> A friend said later that Billy was proud of being gay, but never expected anyone else to accept him.
+<mark><span stat:id="baa">From all accounts,</span></mark> <mark>the proposition never actually happened.</mark> <mark>Billy Jack never had encounters with men from Sylacauga</mark> for fear that word would get back to his parents. <mark>He only dated men from Birmingham</mark> <mark>and even admonished other gay men in local bars when they flirted too obviously.</mark> A friend said later that Billy was proud of being gay, but never expected anyone else to accept him.

 </james>
 <from>